Save more lives with Telemedicine

 Benchmarking will optimize delivered quality of intensive care as well as support economical results by offering detailed insights into ICU performance.

-This software-as-a-service solution offers an externally hosted PDMS with full implementation, operation and administration by CDS.
+This software-as-a-service solution offers an externally hosted PDMS with full implementation, operation and administration by TCC.

 TELEMEDICINE: key for digital healthcare transformation

 There is increasing interest in telemedicine and telehealth, two terms that are often used synonymously to describe medical or health-related services that operate via telecommunication.
 These services can support healthcare providers in hospital, outpatient, and emergency systems, but can also be used in direct communication with patients via smartphone applications (apps).
 Telemedicine is widely used already in radiology (tele-radiology), pharmacy (tele-pharmacy), and other areas.
 Service varies not only according to the healthcare setting or specialty, but also according to the technological capabilities of the system; for example, some services allow bidirectional audio-video communication, while others depend simply on exchange of text.

 The main advantage of telemedicine is the remote provision of service in real-time.
 This removes limitations of distance and local resources in order to enable widespread delivery of high-level medical care.